peterghrong/fake_news_detection/README.md

 ## Abstract

 This is the McGill MAIS202's Final Project.
-The goal in this project is to give a "true" or "fake" classification on any news.
+The goal in this project is to produce a "true" or "fake" classification on any news.
 The proposed and implemented algorithm is the classical Naive Bayes Algorithm.
 In addition, I have implemented extensive natural language pre-processing, methods such as "stop-words removal" and "lemmatisation" were used to improve the classification accuracy.
-After Grid-searching on the Multinomial Algorithm and by implementing the best parameters, a test accuracy of 97% was acheived.
+After Grid-searching on the Multinomial Algorithm and by implementing the best parameters, a test accuracy of 97% was achieved.

 ## Repository Structure